Lift-induced drag: Reducing induced drag

 According to the equations above, for wings generating the same lift, the induced drag is inversely proportional to the square of the wingspan.
-A wing of infinite span and uniform airfoil segment (or a 2D wing) would experience no induced drag.
-The drag characteristics of a wing with infinite span can be simulated using an airfoil segment the width of a wind tunnel.
+A wing of infinite span and uniform airfoil section (or a 2D wing) would experience no induced drag.
+The drag characteristics of a wing with infinite span can be simulated using an airfoil section the width of a wind tunnel.

-An increase in wingspan or a solution with a similar effect is only way to reduce induced drag.
+An increase in wingspan or a solution with a similar effect is one way to reduce induced drag.
 The Wright brothers used curved trailing edges on their rectangular wings.
 Some early aircraft had fins mounted on the tips.
 More recent aircraft have wingtip-mounted winglets to reduce the induced drag.
 Winglets also provide some benefit by increasing the vertical height of the wing system.
 Wingtip mounted fuel tanks and wing washout may also provide some benefit.

 Typically, the elliptical spanwise distribution of lift produces the minimum induced drag for a planar wing of a given span.
 A small number of aircraft have a planform approaching the elliptical — the most famous examples being the World War II Spitfire and Thunderbolt.
 For modern wings with winglets, the ideal lift distribution is not elliptical.

 For a given wing area, a high aspect ratio wing will produce less induced drag than a wing of low aspect ratio.
 While induced drag is inversely proportional to the square of the wingspan, not necessarily inversely proportional to aspect ratio, if the wing area is held constant, then induced drag will be inversely proportional to aspect ratio.
 However, since wingspan can be increased while decreasing aspect ratio, or vice versa, the apparent relationship between aspect ratio and induced drag does not always hold.

 For a typical twin-engine wide-body aircraft at cruise speed, induced drag is the second-largest component of total drag, accounting for approximately 37% of total drag.
 Skin friction drag is the largest component of total drag, at almost 48%.
 Reducing induced drag can therefore significantly reduce cost and environmental impact.